 The East GMSA is led by a Partnership Board representative of the four NHS Trust Alliance Partners that have direct responsibility for delivering the service.
-The four partners are: Cambridge University Hospitals NHS Foundation Trust, Nottingham University Hospitals NHS Trust, University Hospitals of Leicester NHS Trust and Norfolk and Norwich University Hospitals NHS Foundation Trust.
+The four partners are: Cambridge University Hospitals NHS Foundation Trust, NHS Trust, University Hospitals NHS Trust and Norfolk and Norwich University Hospitals NHS Foundation Trust.